aneshas/eventstore/README.md

 Embeddable eventstore implementation written in Go using sqlite as an underlying persistence mechanism.

+## Why sqlite?

+In the future I might choose to abstract the persistence mechanism away and add more options such as bolt or smth, but for now, I decided to go with sqlite because I think it does the job well and especially now that we have [litestream](https://github.com/benbjohnson/litestream) thanks to the amazing @benbjohnson it becomes even more flexible.

 ## Features

 - Appending (saving) events to a particular stream